 Bonnie Brown is a senior level executive and entrepreneur with over twenty five years of hands-on experience in finance and accounting, management, information systems, and business leadership.
-She is the co-founder and CEO of New Earth Partners and co-founder and CFO of Passion Placement LLC, an employment platform focused on connecting people with mission-driven organizations doing work that matters to them.
+She is the co-founder and CEO of New Earth Partners, providing outsourced CFO and accounting services to companies working to take animals out of the supply chain.
 Previously, Bonnie was CAO and CFO of Tecogen Inc. Prior to joining Tecogen, Bonnie was a partner at Sullivan Bille PC for 15 years, where she provided financial, accounting, audit, tax, and business consulting services for start-up to mid-sized companies.

 Bonnie is a CPA, with a Bachelor of Science in Accountancy from Bentley University and a Master of Science in Computer Information Systems from Boston University.

 Eva Kalea has over fifteen years of experience in marketing, design, and operations, and has worked with a range of nonprofit organizations and for-profit companies.
-Eva is currently the Executive Director of Marketing & Operations for Auricle Productions, a nonprofit environmental journalism organization.
-She provides strategic leadership for Auricle Productions' operations, audience development, and fundraising.
+Eva is currently the Head of Brand & Culture for Auricle Productions, a nonprofit environmental journalism organization.
+She provides strategic leadership for Auricle Productions on marketing, brand identity and positioning, and people ops.

-Eva is also a co-founder of Young Women Who Crush, a climbing and leadership development program for young women and gender expansive youth in NYC.
+Eva is also a co-founder of Kinship Climbing Collective, a climbing and leadership development program for young women and gender expansive youth in NYC.
 She holds a BA in comparative literature from UC Berkeley in English and Russian literature.

-James Glauber is a pediatrician who has worked in medicine for over 30 years, both in a clinical practice setting and managed care leadership.
+James Glauber is a pediatrician who has worked in healthcare for 35 years, both in a clinical practice setting and managed care leadership.
 Most recently, he served as the Chief Medical Officer for the San Francisco Health Plan, a non-profit Medicaid managed care organization.
-He also volunteers on the Medical Advisory Committee of the California Food is Medicine Coalition (CalFIMC).
+Previous to this he was the Health Plan Physician Advisor at Kaiser Permanente in Northern California.
+He currently serves as the Director of Learning, Research, and Evaluation for Project Open Hand, a long-standing provider of medically-tailored meals and groceries in the Bay Area.

-James graduated from UCSF School of Medicine and earned a Master of Public Health from Harvard University.
+James graduated from UCSF School of Medicine, completed his pediatric residency at University of Pennsylvania’s Children’s Hospital of Philadelphia, and completed a Health Services Research Fellowship and a Master of Public Health from Harvard University.

 As the founder and former Executive Director of the Factory Farming Awareness Coalition, Katie Cantrell has spent the last decade leading workshops at top universities, government agencies, and Fortune 500 corporations.
 After reading Eating Animals in 2010, Katie was inspired to found Factory Farming Awareness Coalition to address factory farming holistically, as a threat to the environment, social justice, animal welfare, and public health.
 Her materials have been used as a resource by food justice activists across the world.

-Katie is currently the Director of Corporate Outreach for the Better Food Foundation.
+Katie is currently the Co-Director of Greener by Default.
 She graduated from UC Berkeley in 2009 with a Bachelor of Arts in psychology and a minor in Russian literature.

 Kia Hill has many years of experience working in higher education, mixed-methods research, and the healthcare industry.
 She now works as a private consultant with executive teams helping large fortune 500 organizations, small start-ups, and nonprofits transform their learning ecosystem to curate meaningful learning experiences in a community of practice while improving the learning department's primary functions in instructional design, technology, strategic planning, assessment and evaluation, and operations.